lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

     table_prefixes:
         - luda

+    # Array.
+Optional.
+Defaults to the example below.
+Defines a has table detection mechanism that can be used by the other
+    # sections of this file.
+    has_tables:
+        # Array.
+Optional.
+Defaults to an array containing one entry with value="has".
+        # This array defines which values trigger the detection of a has table.
+        # The detection of a has table is triggered if the expression composed of the keyword surrounded with underscores
+        # is contained in the table name.
+        keywords:
+            - has

     # This array let you ignore/skip columns that you want to exclude from both the list and form generated config files.
     # It's an array of table => columnNames, with columnNames being an array of column names.